5 Tips to Keep Children Safe During the Summer of COVID-19

-It is critical that families remain vigilant when it comes to implementing strategies to prevent injuries.
+Families must remain vigilant when it comes to implementing strategies to prevent injuries.
 Below are five tips from safety experts that can help keep children safe.

 - WINDOW SAFETY.
-With weeks on lockdown, many children have been getting a glimpse of familiar faces, while dreaming of better days by looking outside their windows.
-Some children have created artwork to show their support for essential workers and displayed their hopes and dreams for the future from living-room, patio, and bedroom windows.
+With weeks on lockdown, many children have been getting a glimpse of familiar faces while dreaming of better days by looking outside their windows.
+Some children have created artwork to show their support for essential workers and displayed their hopes and dreams for the future from living-room, patio and bedroom windows.
 However, families should be aware that about eight children under the age of 5 die each year from falling out a window, according to the Consumer Product Safety Commission.
 Families should supervise children near windows.
 The Commission recommends that families consider installing window stops or guards that meet ASTM standards for windows 6 feet or higher from the ground.
-Also consider adding wood chips, mulch, grass, or shrubs outside of windows.
+Also, consider adding wood chips, mulch, grass or shrubs outside of windows.

 - HEATSTROKE.
-Did you know that a car can heat up 19 degrees in just 10 minutes?
+Did you know that a car can heat 19 degrees in 10 minutes?
 As excitement grows about going outside for the first time in weeks, remember to never leave a child unattended in a car.
 Never!
 Not even for a minute to run into a store.
-According to Safe Kids Worldwide, a child dies from heatstroke in a vehicle, on average, every 10 days.
+According to Safe Kids Worldwide, a child dies from heatstroke in a vehicle, on average, every ten days.
 More than half of these deaths, according to Safe Kids Worldwide, are because the caregiver forgot the child was in the car.